mbc012/rust_tls_client/README.md

 # rust_tls_client

-A rust tls client based on the cffi distributions of bogdanfinn/tls-client.
+A rust tls client based on the cffi distributions of bogdanfinn/tls-client, designed to work with, and similar to the reqwest library.
+Automatically downloads the latest distribution (based on system) and stores in the temp dir.

+* Note: It has only been tested on Windows 64bit.

 ## Usage/Examples